Findblocks/workingexp/README.md

 Iquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards.
 The wallet must be running with atleast the following flags

     -daemon -txindex

+### Deploy

+For mapping your domain to the running explorer app please refer to this [Source](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04) about setting Nginx reverse proxy up.

 ### Donate